The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

-In Section \ref{Secn1} we recall some notations and basic results.
+\textbf{Structure of the paper.} In Section \ref{Secn1} we give some basic notations about differential modules.
 In Section \ref{Radii and filtrations by the radii} we define the radii and their graphs together with their elementary properties.
 In Section \ref{Robba-deco} we give Robba's local decomposition by the spectral radii over $\H(x)$, for a point of type $2$, $3$, or $4$.
 In Section \ref{Dwork-Robba (local) decomposition} we descend that decomposition to the local ring $\O_{X,x}\subseteq\H(x)$ following Dwork-Robba's original techniques.
 In Section \ref{Proof of Main Th} we obtain the global decomposition Theorem \ref{MAIN Theorem}, and the criteria to have a direct sum decomposition (cf. Theorems \ref{Thm : 5.7 deco good direct siummand} and \ref{Thm : criterion self direct sum}).
-In Section \ref{An operative description of the controlling graphs} we provide an operative description of the graphs $\Gamma_{S,i}(\Fs)$, together with the control of the failure of super-harmonicity using Christol-Mebkhout index theorems.
-In section \ref{section : explicit bound} we obtain the bound on the number of their edges, and the classification results for the elliptic curves (cf. Corollary \ref{Cor Ell curves}).
 In Section \ref{An explicit counterexample.} we provide explicit counterexamples of the basic pathologies of over-solvable radii (incompatibility with duality, and exact sequence, a link between super-harmonicity property and presence of Liouville numbers, by means of the Grothendieck-Ogg-Shafarevich formula).
 In Appendix \ref{Comparison with the general definition of radii} we discuss the definition of the radius.